 The Jabra Elite Active 65t has the easiest setup that we’ve ever seen in a pair of wireless earbuds or headphones.
 There is no need to hold a flashing blue button or follow voice prompts or tricky written directions.
 The screenshots below from a Samsung Galaxy S8 Edge show the entire procedure.
 It is similar on an iPhone X S that we trialed the unit with.

-The Jabra Elite Active 65t setup process is essentially a three-step process that can be completed in an hour.
+The Jabra Elite Active 65t setup process is essentially a three-step process that can be completed in seconds.
 It involves pressing the circular button on either earbud to power the set on, scanning for it with your phone and selecting it once found.
 There is no delay in both sides syncing or pairing with each other.
 Once your phone connects to the 65t you are in business to use it for calls, music or any other audio experience.